michaelt/pipes-bytestring-mmap/README.md

 This just replaces the lazy bytestrings from `bytestring-mmap` with an intuitively correct type, here `Producer ByteString IO ()` .
-The benchmarks below compare various implementations of `cat <file>` following  http://stackoverflow.com/questions/27463669/haskell-performance-implementing-unixs-cat-program-with-data-bytestring using contributions from dons, tommd, statusfailed and sibi.
+The benchmarks below compare various implementations of `cat <file>` following  http://stackoverflow.com/questions/27463669/haskell-performance-implementing-unixs-cat-program-with-data-bytestring using contributions from statusfailed, bmk, dons, tommd, and sibi.

     timing 'cat'